Kubernetes Namespace & ResourceQuota Builder

 • Keep defaultRequest modest — it is the floor each container reserves and counts against the quota even when idle.

-• Set the LimitRange max to your largest sane container so a single workload cannot consume the entire namespace.
+• Set the LimitRange max to your largest sane container so a single workload cannot consume the entire namespace quota by itself.

-• Add a team label to the namespace for cost attribution and to target it with network policies or RBAC.
+• Add a team label to the namespace for cost attribution and to target it with network policies or RBAC bindings.

-• Apply all three documents together; the LimitRange should exist before workloads are deployed so defaults take effect.
+• Apply all three documents together in one command; the LimitRange should exist before any workloads are deployed so defaults take effect from the first pod.